tom-seddon/ghouls-tng/docs/ghouls-revenge.md

 It's been 40 years since the deadly haunted mansion.
 What horrors has the ghost been cooking up?
 Now, revisit the mansion - and 14 exciting new 4-level situations.

-(But beware!
-Wherever your adventures take you, the ghost is never far behind!)
+But beware!
+Wherever your adventures take you, the ghost is never far behind!
+And... don't expect it to be easy.

-Once the ghost is defeated, take on his mantle yourself, and devise fresh torments.
+Once the ghost is defeated, or if you admit defeat yourself, use the level editor to devise fresh torments.

 # Running the game